Thurman Munson: 1977–1979

 Over the 1976 offseason, Munson encouraged Steinbrenner to sign free agent slugger Reggie Jackson.
 "Go out and get the big man," Munson said.
 "He can carry a team like nobody else."
 The two struggled to get along, however, especially after Jackson did an interview with Sport magazine in late May.
 In the interview, Jackson claimed that he was "the straw who stirs the drink" and also stated "Munson thinks he can be the straw that stirs the drink, but he can only stir it bad."
 When Jackson sent backup catcher Fran Healy to apologize for those remarks, insisting he was misquoted, Munson responded, "For four bleeping pages?!"
 Ill feelings persisted for much of the year between the two men, but they eventually came to respect one another late in the year, recognizing each other's talent and importance to the team.

-Munson batted .308 with 100 RBI in 1977, giving him three consecutive seasons batting .300 or better with 100 or more RBI each year.
+Munson batted .308 with 100 RBIs in 1977, giving him three consecutive seasons batting .300 or better with 100 or more RBIs each year.
 He was the first catcher to accomplish the feat in three consecutive years since Yankee Hall of Famer Bill Dickey's four straight seasons from 1936-1939, matched only by Mike Piazza since (1996–2000).
 The Yankees repeated as American League Champions, and faced the Los Angeles Dodgers in the World Series.
-Munson batted .320 with a home run and three RBI in the Yankees four games to two victory over the Dodgers.
+Munson batted .320 with a home run and three RBIs in the Yankees four games to two victory over the Dodgers.
 The Dodgers had stolen 114 bases during the regular season, yet Munson caught four of six potential base stealers in the first four games of the series to keep the speedy Dodgers grounded in the final two.

 In 1978, the Yankees and Royals faced each other for the third consecutive time in the ALCS.
 Tied at a game apiece, and trailing 5–4 in the bottom of the eighth inning of game three, Munson hit the longest home run of his career, a 475 ft shot off Doug Bird over Yankee Stadium's Monument Park in left-center field, to give the Yankees a 6–5 win.
 They won the pennant the next day, and went on to beat the Dodgers again in the World Series in six games, winning the final four.
-Munson batted .320 (8-for-25) with 7 RBI's in this Series and also caught Ron Cey's foul pop-up for the final out.
+Munson batted .320 (8-for-25) with seven RBIs in this Series and also caught Ron Cey's foul pop-up for the final out.

 Munson's World Series championships in 1977 and 1978 made him only the second catcher in baseball history, after Johnny Bench, to win a Rookie of the Year Award, an MVP Award, a Gold Glove Award, and a World Series title during his career.
 Subsequently, Buster Posey became the third catcher to win all four awards.
 Munson and Posey, both named as college baseball All-Americans, are the only two catchers named to an All-American team who also own a ROY, MVP, GG, and World Series title.